 Take a behind-the-scenes look into the Howard High School softball program, usually one of the top teams in the county.
 Head coach Chuck Rice and several players give insight into this year’s team as they practice for and face rival Mt.
 Hebron – who ended their 2013 playoff run – in a rainy, scrappy battle for first place on April 25.

 See aerial photos of the landslide scene after part of 26th Street in Charles Village collapsed onto a CSX railroad track Wednesday following heavy rains.
 About 20 Charles Village residents face up to 40 days away from their homes while city engineers assess the stability of the area.
 These photos were taken Thursday by Baltimore photography duo Belinda and Terry Kilby of Elevated Element.

 From Howard County to Baltimore County to Harford County, photographers for the Baltimore Sun’s community papers cover many high school sporting events each week.
-Here is a roundup of some of the best sports action shots from the week of Monday, Feb.
-17 through Friday, Feb.
-21.
+Here is a roundup of some of the best sports action shots from the week of Saturday, April 19 through Friday, April 25.

 David Johnston had been overweight his entire life, and then 11 years ago at age 24, he started bodybuilding.
 His wife Nikki was a college volleyball player, and although she has been working out since age 14, she started bodybuilding at age 28.
 Now both are amateur bodybuilders, preparing up to six months for competitions.

 Here is a series of photo compilations from a baseball game between two Howard County teams: Atholton and Mt.
 Hebron on Thursday, April 24.
 Each image was made in Photoshop using three images taken fractions of a second apart.
 [More on how I did this below.]